SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         return result
     }

+..
+FIXME if number > 10 continue -- weak use of guard

 This example uses a ``guard`` statement in two ways: first, to unwrap an optional value or return,